 Sanderson Farms began operations at its new feed mill, poultry processing plant and hatchery on separate sites in Kinston and Lenoir County, North Carolina during the first quarter of fiscal 2011.
-The Kinston facilities comprise a poultry complex with the capacity to process 1,250,000 birds per week for the retail chill pack market at full capacity.
-The facility reached near full capacity during March 2012.
+The Kinston facilities comprise a poultry complex with the capacity to process 1.25 million birds per week for the retail chill pack market at full capacity.
+The facility reached near full capacity during March 2012, and is currently operating at full capacity.

-On March 29, 2010, the Company announced intentions to construct a potential second new poultry complex in North Carolina, subject to various contingencies including, among others, obtaining an acceptable economic incentive package from the state and local governments.
-On August 28, 2012, the Company announced the selection of Nash County, North Carolina, as the site of the new complex, subject to various contingencies.
-On November 13, 2012, the Company announced that Nash County, North Carolina, would not be the site of the new complex due to various timing issues, but that alternative sites were under consideration.
 On February 14, 2013, the Company announced the selection of sites in and near Palestine, Texas, for the construction of its next poultry complex, and construction of the complex began on or about October 1, 2013.
 The new complex will consist of a feed mill, hatchery, poultry processing plant and waste water facility with the capacity to process 1.25 million chickens per week for the big bird deboning market.
-Before the complex can open we will need to enter into contracts with a sufficient number of growers and complete construction.
+Before the complex can open we will need to complete construction and adequately complete workforce training.
 See "The construction and potential benefits of our new facilities are subject to risks and uncertainties" in the Risk Factors Section of this Annual Report.

-The Company had available to it a \$500.0 million revolving credit facility during fiscal 2013.
-On October 24, 2013, the Company entered into a new revolving credit facility to, among other things, increase the total committed credit to \$600.0 million.
-The new facility also increases the annual capital expenditure limitation to \$65.0 million for fiscal years 2013 through 2018, plus, for each year, up to \$10.0 million carryover from the preceding fiscal year, when it is not actually spent in that year.
-The capital expenditure limitation for fiscal 2013, with the permitted carry over, was \$75.0 million.
-The new facility permits the Company to spend up to \$140.0 million each in capital expenditures on the construction of two new poultry complexes to be located anywhere in the United States, which expenditures are in addition to the annual overall capital expenditure limits.
+On October 24, 2013, the Company entered into a new revolving credit facility to, among other things, increase the total committed credit from \$500.0 million to \$600.0 million.
+The new facility also increased the annual capital expenditure limitation to \$65.0 million for fiscal years 2013 through 2018, plus, for each year, up to \$10.0 million carryover from the preceding fiscal year, when it is not actually spent in that year.
+The capital expenditure limitation for fiscal 2014, with the permitted carry over, was \$75.0 million.
+On October 29, 2014, the Company entered into an amendment to the existing agreement's capital expenditure covenants.
+The amendment increases the annual capital expenditure limitation to \$75.0 million, and the allowable carryover to \$15.0 million for fiscal years 2015 - 2018.
+The amendment also increases the amount the Company is allowed to spend on the construction of its new complex in Palestine, Texas.
+Under the original facility, the Company was allowed to spend up to \$140.0 million each in capital expenditures on the construction of two new poultry complexes to be located anywhere in the United States, which expenditures are in addition to the annual overall capital expenditure limits.
+Under the amendment, the amount allowed to be spent on construction of the new Palestine, Texas complex is increased to \$155.0 million, while the original \$140.0 million covenant amount remains in place for construction of a second potential complex.
 Under the facility, the Company may not exceed a maximum debt to total capitalization ratio of 55% from the date of the agreement through October 30, 2014, and 50% thereafter.
-The Company has a one-time right, at any time during the term of the agreement, to increase the maximum debt to total capitalization ratio then in effect by 5% in connection with the construction of either of the two potential new poultry complexes for the four fiscal quarters beginning on the first day of the fiscal quarter during which the Company gives written notice of its intent to exercise this right.
-The Company did not exercise this right in fiscal 2013.
-The amendment also sets a minimum net worth requirement that at October 31, 2013, was \$475.3 million.
+The Company has a one-time right, at any time during the term of the agreement, to increase the maximum debt to total capitalization ratio then in effect by five percentage points in connection with the construction of either of the two potential new poultry complexes for the four fiscal quarters beginning on the first day of the fiscal quarter during which the Company gives written notice of its intent to exercise this right.
+The Company has not exercised this right.
+The facility also sets a minimum net worth requirement that at October 31, 2014, was \$613.6 million.
 The credit remains unsecured and, unless extended, will expire on October 24, 2018.